andres-erbsen/dename-writeup/dename.md

 Overview
 ========

-The set of servers and the namespace are fixed in one deployment of `dename`.
+A deployment of `dename` has a fixed namespace and set of servers.
 Each server (and each verifier) has a signing key and knows the public key of every other server.
-To modify a name-profile mapping, all core servers have synchronize with each other and thus if one of them is down, no progress can be made.
+To modify a name-profile mapping, all core servers have synchronize with each other, so if one of them is down, no progress can be made.
 Verifiers are the same as core servers, except that all core servers are not required to know about a verifier and the core servers will continue to operate even when a verifier is not available.
 We assume that the clients obtain the public keys of the core servers and any verifiers whose confirmation they require out of band.
-To register a name, modify a profile, or look up the profile associated with an existing name, a client will contact a server of its own choice.
+To register a name, modify a profile, or look up the profile associated with an existing name, a client can contact a server of its choice.
 The servers prevent clients from modifying each others' profiles by requiring the change request to be digitally signed with a key designated in that profile.

-A `dename` client exposes the following API: `modify(secretKey, name, newProfile)` will ask the servers to make the name point to the new profile; the secret key is used to sign the request. `lookup(name) -> profile` can be used to retrieve profiles.
+A `dename` server exposes the following API:

+* `modify(name, newProfile, newSignature, oldSignature)`:  Make the name point to the new profile. `newSignature` is a signature of the request with the key contained in the new profile.
+If an old profile exists, `oldSignature` is a signature of the request with the old key.
+* `getRoot()`:  Return the hash of the current directory state signed by all servers.
+* `lookup(name) -> (profile, proof)`:  Return the profile that the name points to, along with a proof that the name-profile pair is present in the directory.
+Clients can check the proof against the latest root hash.

 We envision that `dename`'s first-come-first-served registration policy can be easily incorporated into existing systems, by simply changing the